YosefLab/Compass/docs_source/source/Compass-Settings.rst

    (undirected, namely adding the suffix \"_pos\" or \"_neg\" to a line will create a valid directed reaction id).
    Unrecognized reactions in FILE are ignored.

+**\-\-select-subsystems** [FILE]
+   Compute compass scores only for the subsystems listed in the given file.
+   FILE is expected to be textual, with one line per subsystem.
+   Unrecognized subsystem in FILE are ignored.

 Penalty Settings
 ----------------